 Why is Nurses Month replacing Nurses Week?

-The American Nurses Association declared May 6th to May 12th as the permanent week to celebrate nurses in 1993.
-Nearly 30 years later, at 4.3 million strong, nurses are the largest group of health care professionals and according to an annual Gallup poll, the most trusted profession by the American public.
+The American Nurses Association (ANA) declared May 6th to May 12th as the permanent week to celebrate nurses in 1993.
+Nearly 30 years later, at 4.3 million strong, nurses are the largest group of health care professionals and according to an annual Gallup poll, the most honest and ethical profession by the American public for 20 consecutive years.
+Clearly, a week is not enough.
 The expansion to Nurses Month is intended to allow for greater engagement, participation, and recognition of nurses by many stakeholders.

 A month-long celebration of nurses is a meaningful way to increase the understanding of the value of nursing by raising the visibility of the profession and the critical work nurses do.
 By elevating the profession, ANA hopes to spur greater investment in the support and increased capacity of the nursing workforce.